xiejiang2014/Xiejiang.SKLottie.Samples/README.md

-Demonstrates how to play Lottie animations in WPF using Xiejiang.SKLottie.
+Demonstrates how to play Lottie animations in WPF or Avalonia using Xiejiang.SKLottie.

 Nuget Packages:
 <ol>